 Once you have collected together all the documents and evidence you need for your Student Route visa, as set out above, you can apply online.

 It should take you only a short time to complete your online application; please ensure you register first to create an account; this takes just a few minutes and you can do this immediately before you do your online application.

 On your visa application you will be given the choice to either collect your Biometric Residence Permit (BRP) (see below) from a post office or to collect it from UCLan.
 Due to the Coronavirus (COVID-19) Pandemic, UCLan is not taking delivery of BRPs.
 You should not choose the option which allows you to collect it from UCLan.
 Instead, you should arrange for the BRP to be delivered to a convenient post office within the UK and close to your term time accommodation.

-‘Biometrics’ means facial image and fingerprints; all Tier 4 applicants need to provide facial image and fingerprints as part of the visa application process.
+‘Biometrics’ means facial image and fingerprints; all Student Route applicants need to provide facial image and fingerprints as part of the visa application process.
 You usually do this when you attend an appointment at the British Embassy or Visa Application Centre (VAC); after you complete your online visa application, you will receive an appointment time and date.
 Check where your Visa Application Centre is.

 Please take a look at the Credibility Interview information we have produced which contains useful information regarding the credibility interview process.
 You'll find this at the end of the page.

 Receiving your visa

 Your visa will be given to you in two stages: